-Sydney FC have a slight advantage over Melbourne in the fixture winning on 18 occasions, including eight out of the last 10 encounters.
+Sydney FC have a slight advantage over Melbourne in the fixture winning on 19 occasions, including nine out of the last 11 encounters.

 The first ever #BigBlue was held on the August 25th, 2005 at the Sydney Football Stadium where the match ended in a one-all draw.
 Former Sky Blue marquee signing Dwight Yorke scored the only goal for Sydney FC in the game.

-Sydney FC have scored a total of 71 goals in this fixture whereas Melbourne Victory have scored just one more with 72.
+Sydney FC have scored a total of 79 goals in this fixture whereas Melbourne Victory have scored two less with 73.
 In this time, the biggest winning margin was by five goals when Sydney FC won 5-0 in 2014 and 6-1 in 2019, and Melbourne Victory won 5-0 in 2005.

 The top goal-scorer in the #BigBlue is Melbourne Victory’s Archie Thompson who scored 14 goals.
-Kosta Barbarouses is in second, scoring six for Victory and one for the Sky Blues.
+Kosta Barbarouses is in second, scoring six for Victory and two for the Sky Blues.